ben-blakemore/ben/README.md

 ## Hey, I'm Ben

-- 🚆 I'm a Software Engineer for Capgemini Engineering, focused on writing safety critical software.
-Most of my work so far has been for trains
+- 🚆 I'm an Embedded Software Engineer at MBDA
 - 🤔 In my spare time I enjoy learning about lower level software.
 The boundary between hardware and software is where my interest lies
 - 🧑🏻‍🍳 I also like to cook so feel free to check that out [here](https://www.instagram.com/bytes_by_ben/)